yjg30737/pyqt-custom-titlebar-window/README.md

 * If you drag the menu bar of inner widget, window will be moved.
 * If you double-click the menu bar, window will be maximized/normalized.
 * Available to add min/max/close button on the top right corner of menu bar with ```setMinMaxCloseButton```.
 * Set the window title by itself if you set your QMainWindow's title with ```setWindowTitle```.
-It also catchs the windowTitleChanged signal of your QMainWindow.
+It also catches the windowTitleChanged signal of your QMainWindow.

 ## Note
 Type of inner widget should be QMainWindow.